Ahmadkmail/PalAqarInvest/README.md

+# palAqarInvest
+the app for investing in real estate in Palestine created with MERN and Tailwind css
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.